-Kidney Disease is a very serious illness involving the gradual loss of the kidney function or even death.
-It has become a global health concern for a multiple numbers of people.
-Chronic kidney disease, also known as a renal disease means the kidneys are not functioning the way they are supposed to and are damaged.
+Kidney disease has become a global health concern because it is a serious illness involving the gradual loss of the kidney function or even death.
+Chronic kidney disease can affect your overall health and disturb the proper functioning of various essential functions of the body.
+It is also known as a renal disease which means that kidneys are not functioning the way they are supposed to and are damaged.

 The second Thursday in March is celebrated every year as World Kidney Day to raise awareness about kidney diseases and make people realize how important they are for the body to function properly.
 According to Worldkineyday.org, approximately 195 million women suffer from chronic kidney disease, making it the eighth largest cause of death in women.
 It amounts close to 6, 00,000 deaths per year.
 To commemorate both the World Kidney Day and International Women’s day 2018, we bring to you 6 things that women need to know about their kidney health.

 Women are More Likely to Suffer from a Kidney Disease